warrantyvoidifremoved/CSC317-ClimateCrisis/README.md

 This repository contains the files for CSC-317 Assignment: Climate Crisis, with the final product being a webpage outlining the water scarcity climate crisis.

 ## Design Choices
-This project's color pallette is inspired by earth tones.
+This project's color palette is inspired by Earth tones.

 <img width="500" src="https://i.imgur.com/5efCSfO.png">